Peak Day Partners FAQ

 -

-Demand response programs like Peak Day Partners help maintain reliable electricity service throughout California.
-Demand response programs can also reduce the reliance on new and existing fossil fuel facilities to meet electricity demand during peak demand periods.
-As solar generation decreases toward the end of the day, the grid experiences a sharp increase in the need for additional energy supply to meet peak demand, especially on the hottest days of the year.
-Demand reduction by our Peak Day Partners helps reduce the use of fossil fuel powerplants and prevent potential grid outages.
+Peak Day Partners is a demand response program.
+Demand response programs help maintain reliable electricity service throughout California.
+They can also reduce the need to relyon new and existing fossil fuel facilities to meet electricity demand during peak periods.
+Solar generation decreases toward the end of the day.
+When that happens, there is a sharp increase in the need for energy the grid needs to meet peak demand, especially on the hottest days of the year.
+Demand reduction by our Peak Day Partners helps reduce the use of fossil fuel power plants and prevent potential grid outages.

 -

 When we call an Event Day, customers may voluntarily reduce electricity use between the hours of 4 p.m. to 9 p.m. to earn a financial incentive.
-While participating in Peak Day Partners, your customer account will continue to be billed each month according to the account’s normal electric rate.
+While participating, your customer account will still be billed each month at the account’s normal electric rate.
 After the season ends, we will calculate if your account earned an incentive.
-We calculatesyour incentive by comparing your account’s electricity usage between 4 and 9 p.m. on each Event Day relative to your account’s baseline, which is your expected electricity usage if an Event Day had not been called.
+We calculate your incentive by comparing your account’s electricity usage between 4 and 9 p.m. on each Event Day relative to your account’s baseline.
+Your account’s baseline is your expected electricity usage if an Event Day had not been called.
 For each kilowatt-hour (kWh) of electricity your account reduced, your account is compensated by the per-kWh incentive rate of $1.50/kWh.
-If your account reduced electricity during more than 75 percent of the program’s total Event Day-hours in a season, we will also apply the additional bonus rate of $1.00/kWh.
+If your account reduces electricity for over 75 percent of the program’s total Event Day-hours in a season, we will also apply the extra bonus rate of $1.00/kWh.

 -

-1. Turn off or reduce discretionary and non-critical electric loads, e.g., inside and outside lighting, including decorative lighting.
+Turn off or reduce discretionary and non-critical electric loads.
+Examples may be inside and outside lighting, including decorative lighting.

 Always be safe and consult with your energy professionals to help plan and manage your efforts.